 But they can quite often seem too farfetched to actually act upon.
 By contrast, simpler alternatives can seem more realistic and actually inspire the action needed to make them happen.
 More importantly, though, making your life amazing doesn’t have to mean doing crazy things anyway!

-I hope this post provided you with some actionable items to add to your own personal bucket lists.
+I hope the everyday bucket list ideas in this post provided you with some actionable items to add to your own personal bucket lists.